 - Type of Cenote: Cave Cenote

 - Mandatory: lifejacket (for non experienced swimmers)

-- Access: two different platforms / several steps
+- Access: two different platforms to jump / several steps

 - Location: close from Coba